COSC3020/asynchronous-functions-AndrewThomas7/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+# Answer

+Here we begin by initalizing a count for the number of times the given key appears, this is a negligible statement.
+Next we loop through all the items in the array and use a callback function called count as we go through.Count is an async function and uses a promise to return either a resolved state or a reject state.
+This logic for this is simple and is just two comparions making these operations negligible for the ultimate time complexity too.
+This outcome is returned and then based off the result we choose to add to the count or not to.
+If the key matches an item we increiment and if not we don't overall this process takes $\theta(n)$ because are at most only looping though the items in the array.
+Nothing else contributes here.

+$$\theta(n)$$